springernature/frontend-playbook/practices/graded-browser-support.md

 ## Rationale

-We have two core reasons for this:
+There are two motivators for approaching browser support like we do:

-* We wish to support all users.
+* We must support all users.
 No matter their device, browser, or network condition, the user should find a working and robust product.
-* We wish to keep support costs low.
-Given the previous statement, we do not want to spend significant time [making advanced CSS and JavaScript work in older browsers](https://en.wikipedia.org/wiki/Pareto_principle#In_software).
+* We should apply effort efficiently.
+It is both impractical _and_ counterproductive [making advanced CSS and JavaScript work in older browsers](https://en.wikipedia.org/wiki/Pareto_principle#In_software).
+Attempting to do so results in fragile sites, code bloat, and no benefit for users.

 ## Browser support list